Licensed & Insured · Free Estimates

 Central air conditioning provides even, whole-home cooling through your existing duct system.
 It's ideal when your home already has ductwork (or a forced-air furnace system), and gives every room consistent temperature control through a single thermostat or zone system.
 Central air is generally more familiar and easier for homeowners to manage.

 Ductless mini-splits require no ductwork — an outdoor compressor connects to wall-mounted indoor air handlers in each zone via a small refrigerant line through the wall.
 They're the right choice for homes without existing ducts, room additions, converted garages, and coastal homes where running new ductwork isn't practical.
 Each zone is controlled independently, which can reduce energy use in rooms that are rarely occupied.
-For a full comparison and installation details, see our ductless mini-split installation page.
+PSEG Long Island offers rebates up to $4,500 on qualifying mini-splits.
+For a full breakdown of costs, PSEG rebate eligibility, and which system makes sense for your Long Island home, see our central air vs ductless mini-split comparison guide.

 AC Sizing Matters on Long Island